 7. Understand fees and expenses.
 Both the TSP and IRAs involve investment-related expenses and plan or account fees.
 Investment-related expenses can include sales loads, commissions, the expenses of any mutual funds in which assets are invested and investment advisory fees.
 Plan fees can include administrative costs (recordkeeping and compliance fees, for instance) and fees for services, such as access to a customer service representative.
 In some cases, employers pay for some or all of the plan's administrative expenses.
 IRA account fees can include administrative, account set-up and custodial fees, among others.
 Before making a rollover decision, know how much you are currently paying for TSP to manage your retirement funds.
 The expenses for TSP funds are among the lowest to be found anywhere.
 Compare those to the fees and expenses of a new plan or IRA.
-For more information about 401(k) fees, see the Department of Labor's publication, A Look at 401(k) Plan Fees.
 For IRA fees, ask your financial professional to provide you with information about fees and expenses, and read your account agreement and any investment prospectuses.
 To learn more about why fees and expenses matter and how to manage their impact on investments, take FINRA’s micro-course on the subject.

 8. Engage in a thoughtful discussion with your financial or tax professional.
 Don't be shy about raising issues such as tax implications, differences in services, and fees and expenses between retirement savings alternatives.
 If your financial professional recommends that you sell securities in your plan or purchase securities in a newly opened IRA, ask what makes the recommendation suitable for you.
 As with any investment, if you don't understand it, don't buy it.

 9. Age matters.
 If you leave your job between age 55 and 59½, you may be able to take penalty-free withdrawals from the TSP.
-In contrast, penalty-free withdrawals generally are not allowed from an IRA until age 59½.
+In contrast, penalty-free withdrawals generally are not allowed from an IRA until age 59 ½.
 Once you reach age 72 (or 70 ½ if you reached 70 ½ before 2020), the rules for both traditional employer plans and traditional IRAs require the periodic withdrawal of certain minimum amounts, known as the required minimum distribution (RMD).
 The RMD rules also apply to Roth 401(k) accounts.
 However, the RMD rules do not apply to Roth IRAs while the owner is alive.
-If you are still working at age 70½, however, you generally are not required to make required minimum distributions from your current employer's plan.
+If you are still working at age 72, however, you generally are not required to make required minimum distributions from your current employer's plan.
 This may be advantageous for those who plan to work into their 70s.

 10. Be aware that one choice is to transfer funds into the TSP instead of out.
 Many of the messages encouraging IRA rollovers focus on moving money out of the TSP or similar plans.
 But one choice you have is to roll money in.
 You can move into your traditional TSP account both transfers and rollovers of tax-deferred money from traditional IRAs, SIMPLE IRAs and eligible employer plans.
 Transfers (or direct rollovers) are sent from an employer-sponsored retirement plan to the TSP, while indirect rollovers are made by the plan participant following receipt of a distribution from the plan.
 The TSP will accept into the Roth balance of your TSP transfers from Roth 401(k)s, Roth 403(b)s and Roth 457(b)s—but you can't indirectly rollover Roth funds into your TSP, and can't move money from a Roth IRA into your TSP account.
 If you don't already have a Roth balance in your existing TSP account, the transfer will create one.